dylanviyar/Bike-Sales-Excel-Project/BikeSaleAnalysis.md

 Key Takeaways:
 - There are 13 columns and 1027 rows in our dataset
 - Each row is a description of a person, with the final column distinguishing if they ended up purchasing a bike
-- Each column are different attributes of an individual, possibly certain attributes to motivate a bike purchase
+- Each column contains different attributes of an individual, possibly certain attributes to motivate a bike purchase

 ### 2.2 Possible Limitations of the Dataset